Nothile-Moyo-Git/node-react-fullstack/frontend/README.md

 The modifier refers to a style which is applied when you want a different styling "state".
 This could be an error mode for example, or a success mode which turns inputs green.

 You visit the BEM website [here](https://getbem.com/) to find out more.

+The _"scss"_ folder contains partials which can be referenced in any other stylesheet.